Integration

 authorPublisher.Subscribe(storage);

-A publisher that is created with Sink.AsPublisher(fanout = false)
+A publisher that is created with Sink.AsPublisher(fanout = false) supports only a single subscription.

-Additional subscription attempts will be rejected with an IllegalStateException
+Additional subscription attempts will be rejected with an IllegalStateException.

 A publisher that supports multiple subscribers using fan-out/broadcasting is created as follows: